acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/standalonelectricarcfurance.md

 ## [Overview](@id "eaf_overview")

 In Macro, Electric Arc Furnace (EAF) refers to standalone steelmaking facilities where steel scrap is melted and refined into crude steel using electric arc furnaces.
-These assets are specified via input files in JSON or CSV format, located in the assets directory, and are typically named with descriptive identifiers such as scrap_eaf.json or scrap_eaf.csv.
+These assets are specified via input files in JSON or CSV format, located in the assets directory, and are typically named with descriptive identifiers such as standalone_scrap_electric_arc_furnace.json or standalone_scrap_electric_arc_furnace.csv.

 ## [Asset Structure](@id "eaf_asset_structure")